 Next: Replace Bad With Good Habits

 All the habits that are in our lives right now–whether they are good habits or bad–are there for a reason.
 Essentially, these habits provide some sort of benefit to you, even if they are bad for you in another way.
 So, though that bad habit is actually bad for you, you find it beneficial in some way.
 Since this is the case, eliminating that bad habit will be nearly impossible.
 Therefore, instead of getting rid of the bad habit, replace it with another that will give you similar benefit.
 For example, when you start feeling stressed and crave that cigarette or alcoholic beverage, find another way to deal with the stress.
 Use the new behavior in place of the cigarette.
+In terms of cigarettes by slowly replacing them with less strong nicotine products could help to reduce the craving and ultimately allow you to quit for good.
+Trying nicotine pouches from places like Nicotine-Pouches.com could be a great alternative to cigarettes and hopefully allow you to develop a healthier lifestyle.
 Whatever that new behavior is, it is dependent on what will motivate you to move beyond your current bad habit.
 And eventually, replace it with good habits instead.

 Last: Expect to Fail